WPP-Public/akqa-nz-silverstripe-optimisedimage/README.md

 # SilverStripe Optimised Image

+This module has two parts.
+Resampling all images on upload & optimising of Silverstripe resampled images.

+Uses a Data Extension that resamples all images on upload.
 Uses various binary tools like jpegoptim and optipng to optimise resampled images created by SilverStripe.

 For a SilverStripe `2.4` version check the `0.1` branch.